-NOTE: MAA OT highly recommends that a 2 inch conduit be installed from tenant space to PAP to allow for future installation of cable TV and High Speed internet services.
+NOTE: MAA OT highly recommends that a 2 inch conduit, with innerduct and pull string, be installed from tenant space to PAP to allow for future installation of cable TV and High Speed internet services, etc..
 With Approval of the MAA OT, the tenant may run telephone, data, speaker cables and CATV services in the same conduit.

-17.5.5 Existing Spaces
+17.5.3 Existing Spaces Demolition

-If there are existing BWI Paging speakers or wiring installed and work will involve demolition, or moving the speakers, the contractor MUST contact the MAA Manager, Telecommunications at 410-859-7972 ten (10) business days prior to commencing work.
+If there are existing BWI Emergency Paging speakers or wiring installed and work will involve demolition, or moving the speakers, the contractor MUST contact the MAA Manager, Telecommunications at twatson@bwiairport.com, ten (10) business days prior to commencing work.
 The contractor is NOT allowed to move or disable live paging equipment.